fstab50/libtools/docs/FAQ.rst

 **A**: Call the ``keyconfig`` script.

-    You can display ``keyup``'s local configuration file via by calling the console script:
+    You can display ``libtools``'s local configuration file via by calling the console script:

 .. code:: bash